metricq/metricq-python/docs/howto/project-structure.rst

 ----

-The :code:`metricq` library will provide client information on request, but you will need to supply a version string.
+The :code:`metricq` library will provide client information on request, but you will need to supply a *client* version string.
 When building a client, declare an identifier :code:`__version__` *in the same module* as your client class to have it be picked up automatically by the :literal:`metricq` library: